jjatria/AI-FANN/README.md

 In either case, the new array must be just as long as defined by the count (see [cascade-activation-steepnesses-count](#cascade-activation-steepnesses-count)).

-When used as a setter, this method returns [Nil].

 The default activation steepnesses are [ 0.25, 0.50, 0.75, 1.00 ].

 ### cascade-activation-functions